gvnsavinash/cis6930fa24-assignment0/README.md

 - `get_item_subjects(item)`:

-  - Extracts and formats the subjects related to the case as a comma-separated list.
+  - Extracts and formats the subjects from a record as a list or a string.
+Handles empty or missing subjects.

 - `get_item_field_offices(item)`:

-  - Extracts and formats the field offices handling the case as a comma-separated list.
+  - Extracts and formats the field offices from a record as a list or a string with a comma-separated.

 - `format_fbi_wanted_data(data)`:

-  - Formats the data into a thorn-separated format.
+  - Formats the retrieved or loaded data into a thorn-separated format.
+  - Returns a list where each entry is formatted as {title}þ{subjects}þ{field_offices}.

 - `main(page=None, file_location=None)`: